BhaskPand/Chaos/content/about/index.md

 </p>

-At the graduate school, I worked as a Graduate Student Research Assistant (GSRA) for the Data Science for Dynamic Intervention Decision-making Center (d3c), a research center at the Institute for Social Research, University of Michigan.
-At d3c I worked on developing statistical computational tools for clustered Sequential Multiple Assignment Randomized Trials (SMART).
 Following my graduation, I worked as a Lead Statistical Associate at [Westat](https://www.westat.com) from 2022 till 2025 working on problems in survey statistics.
+I worked on incorporating machine learning techniques to solve problems in survey methods and presented my work at the the [American Association for Public Opinion Research Conference (AAPOR)](https://aapor.org) and the [Federal Committee on Statistical Methodology (FCSM)](https://www.fcsm.gov)

 ![mssiss](images/mssiss.jpg)
 <p style="text-align: center; font-style: italic; color: #808080;">